Yorwxue/trt_experence/pytorchnet/Readme.md

 + [How to convert pytorch model to onnx](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html)
 + [pytorch to mxnet/CNTK via onnx](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-onnx-pytorch-mxnet.html)
 + Note that torch_onnx CANNOT export model in cuda to onnx, so it's necessary to do ```model.to("cpu")```
++ Remember to mark the name of input and output used in config.pbtxt for TensorRT-Inference-Server
 ```python
 from torch.autograd import Variable
 import torch.onnx as torch_onnx